 RTC can provide presentations on metropolitan transportation planning activities.
 One of the most effective outreach tools is to present at meetings where people routinely gather, such as community groups, chambers of commerce, councils, or classes.
-When RTC is engaged in a major planning activity, such as development of the Regional Transportation Plan, staff actively seeks out interested groups to present to.
-To schedule a speaker, e-mail info@rtc.wa.gov or call 360-397-6067.
+When RTC is engaged in a major planning activity, such as development of the Regional Transportation Plan, staff actively seek out interested groups to present to.